blegloannec/CaptureTheFlag/TryHackMe/Advent_of_Cyber_2019.md

 * Use Metasploit exploit `unix/webapp/wp_admin_shell_upload` to get a meterpreter and a reverse shell.
 Except the server runs under Windows here...
 * Equivalently (this is actually what Metasploit automates), manually install a malicious Wordpress plugin to get a reverse shell.
 One would need to find a Windows version though...
 * More elementary, edit the theme (_Appearance > Theme Editor_) and inject a (Windows) PHP reverse shell (for instance in the `404.php` template).
-  * If the reverse shell is based on writing a binary payload (e.g. crafted by `msfvenom`) and run it (such as [this example](https://github.com/Dhayalanb/windows-php-reverse-shell)), then it will be neutralized by Windows Defender (_you see the alerts if you are connected through RDP as done below_).
+  * If the reverse shell is based on writing a binary payload (e.g. crafted by `msfvenom`) and running it (such as [this example](https://github.com/Dhayalanb/windows-php-reverse-shell)), then it will be neutralized by Windows Defender (_you see the alerts if you are connected through RDP as done below_).
 Some more advanced `msfvenom` options can help hiding the signature of the payload to bypass the malware detection, but this gets tedious...
   * We could not get some [reverse powershell payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md#powershell) to work either...
 * Even more elementary, one can inject a simple [PHP web shell](https://github.com/JohnTroony/php-webshells):